Vyral/adam-rodriguez/_posts/2019-12-06-how-should-you-respond-to-multiple-offers-on-your-home.md

 {% include youtube.html %}

+<center><em>Having multiple offers is a great problem for homeowners to have.
+Here’s how to solve it.</em></center>

-In our market, multiple-offer situations are rampant.
+<br>In our market, multiple-offer situations are rampant.
 If you’ve just listed your home and you’ve received more than one offer, how do you know which one to choose?

 **The first thing we can do is go back to all the buyers and their agents to confirm that they’ve submitted their highest and best offer**.
 If they haven’t, we allow them to make changes to those offers, which in turn will enable you to choose from the highest and best ones.